Qwertyblob/tp/docs/UserGuide.md

 * `undo` only executes if an undoable command has been executed before.
 * Chaining undos executes undo on the next most recent undoable command.
-* Undoable commands are those that alter the state of Rollcall.
+* Undoable commands are those that alter the state of the address book.
 * List of undoable commands:
   * `add`
   * `addc`